FarronF/limerick-council-meetings/meetings/2015/01/19-Monthly Meeting of Metropolitan District of Limerick/Minutes of Meeting - Metropolitan District - 15th December 2014.md

 €1.2 million per year from a number of Departments in the HSE.

+Limerick City and County Council as Lead Local Authority for Homelessness
+---
-Limerick City and County Council as Lead Local Authority for Homelessness--- in the Mid West Region are currently in the process of reviewing the delivery
+in the Mid West Region are currently in the process of reviewing the delivery

 of all homeless services to assess, plan and align the delivery of services to